finch3d/finch-assignment-backend/README.md

 }
 ```

-Finch now wants add the possiblity for a user to be a member of an organization.
+Now we want to add the possiblity for a user to be a member of an organization.

 ## Task